-Live-in model means an atypical service delivery model approved by DDA that includes nighttime support by agency-authorized staff.
-The staff sleep in the client's home during the night and respond when needed.
+Live-in model means an atypical service delivery model approved by DDA that includes nighttime support by staff whom the agency authorizes to sleep in the client's home during the night and respond when needed.
 The supported living agency provides a bedroom for staff to stay in the client's home and covers the cost of their accommodation.

-Metropolitan statistical area (MSA) means a relatively freestanding metropolitan area that is not closely associated with other metropolitan areas.
+Metropolitan statistical area (MSA) means a relatively freestanding metropolitan area (MA) that is not closely associated with other MAs.
 These areas are typically surrounded by non-metropolitan counties.
 An MSA includes at least:

-- 1. One city with 50,000 or more inhabitants; or - 2.
-A Census Bureau-defined urbanized area of at least 50,000 inhabitants and a total metropolitan population of at least 100,000.
+1. One city with 50,000 or more inhabitants; or

+2. A Census Bureau-defined urbanized area of at least 50,000 inhabitants and a total metropolitan population of at least 100,000.